create3000/sunrize/docs/_posts/index.md

 [<i class="fa-solid fa-heart"></i> Support us on Patreon](https://patreon.com/X_ITE){: .patreon }

+## Installer Packages

+The latest builds of Sunrize are available as installer packages on the [Sunrize Releases](https://github.com/create3000/sunrize/releases) page on GitHub.
+From there, you can download precompiled binaries currently only for Windows.

 ## Run from Console

 First you need to install both Node.js and npm on your system.
 To accomplish this, you can use a [Node installer](https://nodejs.org/en/download/) (Windows), or use [Homebrew](https://brew.sh) to install node (macos), or use your Linux package manager.